Riverside

 Founded in 1953 by Orrin Keepnews and Bill Grauer under his firm Bill Grauer Productions Inc. Almost all their new jazz recordings were produced by Keepnews, who served as creative head of the label, with Grauer directing the company’s sales and business operations.

 Grauer died, following a sudden heart attack, in December 1963, and the company went bankrupt not long after.
-The catalogue was taken over by ABC Records, which reissued some of it, but virtually all Riverside masters were acquired by Fantasy Records in 1972 who proceeded to flood the market with vinyl reissues of indifferent quality, which entirely failed to do the music justice, and so ensured the continued desirability of original pre-1972 Riverside pressings
+The catalogue was leased by ABC Records, which reissued some of it, but virtually all Riverside masters were acquired by Fantasy Records in 1972 who proceeded to flood the market with bland reissues, which often do not do the music justice, and so ensured the continued desirability of original pre-1972 Riverside pressings.

 Next: US Riverside Labels, or UK/Europe Riverside labels